List of districts of Kerala

-The Indian state of Kerala borders Arabian sea coastline on the west, Tamil Nadu on the south and east, Karnataka on the north and north east.
-Western Ghats form an almost continuous mountain wall, except near Palakkad where there is a natural mountain pass known as the Palakkad Gap.
+The Indian state of Kerala is divided into 14 districts.
+Districts are the major administrative units of a state which are further sub-divided into revenue divisions and taluks.

+Idukki district is the largest district in Kerala with a total land area of 4,61,223.14 hectares.

-When the independent India amalgamated smaller states together Travancore and Cochin states were integrated to form Travancore-Cochin state on 1 July 1949.
+When the independent India merged smaller states together, Travancore and Cochin states were integrated to form Travancore-Cochin state on 1 July 1949.
 However, North Malabar and South Malabar remained under the Madras state.
-The States Reorganisation Act of 1 November 1956 elevated Kerala to statehood, through the unification of Malayalam-speaking territories in the southwestern Malabar Coast of India.
+The States Reorganisation Act of 1 November 1956 elevated Kerala to statehood through the unification of Malayalam-speaking territories in the southwestern Malabar Coast of India.